markdeleon01/spring5_uppercaseband_webapp/README.md

 The articles are categorized and displayed according to the various sections of the website, such as highlights on the home page, events, discography section, and band information section;
-they are stored in an H2 in-memory database.
+they are stored in an H2 in-memory database and retrieved via JPA (relational database).

 The article resources are exposed with the API route: http://localhost:8080/api/v1/articles